1. Introduction

 Asymmetry of loss.
 Adding a falsehood to one’s belief system worsens it, whereas failing to add a truth merely leaves it unchanged.
 Epistemic error carries a strictly greater disvalue than epistemic omission.

 Practical tractability.
 Given falsificationism (Popper, 2002, ch.
 4) and underdetermination (Kyle, 2023), falsehoods are typically easier to identify and eliminate than truth to confirm.
-A strategy that privileges error-avoidance is thus more implementable in practice.
+A strategy that privileges error-avoidance is thus more implementable in practice than the alternatives.

 A related Rawlsian defence of epistemic minimax has been advanced by Alfano et al. (forthcoming), who argue that risk-averse strategies promote certain epistemic goods in some social groups.